What Does Pinworm Rash Look Like? | Clear Signs Explained

 Since pinworms easily transmit within close quarters:

-- Keep toilet seats clean using disinfectants regularly;
+• Keep toilet seats and bathroom surfaces clean regularly;

 These steps drastically reduce chances of reinfestation that prolongs symptoms like rashes indefinitely.